chrisdev/chrisdev.github.com/content/introducing-wagtail-cookiecutter-forundation.rst

     $ cookiecutter https://github.com/chrisdev/wagtail-cookiecutter-foundation.git

-You will be prompted to answer the following questions.
+You will be prompted to answer the following questions:

 .. code-block:: sh